 top of page

-Inked Resilience: Tattooing on and Around Scarred Skin - Tattoo scar cover up
+Tattoo scar cover up: Tattooing on and Around Scarred Skin

 Tattoos are more than just art; they can be a powerful means of reclaiming and embracing one's body.
 A tattoo scar cover up or scar cover up tattoo as its also known is where you tattoo around scarred skin which adds an extra layer of complexity and significance to the process.
 In this article, we explore the sensitive and creative approach to tattooing on scars, celebrating the journey of healing and self-expression.